cisco-open/flame/docs/prerequisites.md

 echo -e '\nif command -v pyenv 1>/dev/null 2>&1; then\n    eval "$(pyenv init -)"\nfi' >> ~/.bash_profile
 ```

-#### Ubuntu 20.04
+#### Ubuntu 20.04 or 22.04

-The following shows how to install the Python environment for SDK in Ubuntu 20.04.
+The following shows how to install the Python environment for SDK in Ubuntu 20.04 or 22.04.

 First, keep package list and their dependencies up to date.
 ```bash